MaterializeInc/terraform-provider-materialize/docs/resources/system_parameter.md

 ### Optional

-- `region` (String) The region where the system parameter is applied.
+- `region` (String) The region to use for the resource connection.
+If not set, the default region is used.

 ### Read-Only